MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/education/higherEducation/Address.md

 ---
 title: Address
-description: some description
-ms.service:: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/15/2019
+description: Address and shipping information.
+Used to store additional addresses for an account or contact. ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 2/15/2019